salon juste is back.

-We just wrapped up our first iteration of Salon Juste, a bi-monthly series of evening discussions hosted by Community Justice Project with the generous support of the Knight Foundation.
-Inspired by the salons of the Harlem Renaissance, we crafted this first set of spaces to encourage robust exchanges of ideas and to spur the creativity that emerges from increased connectivity and understanding across different backgrounds.
-For each salon, the discussions touched on timely topics, and centered the stories of incredible Miami community leaders whose expertise and talents arise from their lived experiences as people directly impacted by social injustice.
+Salon Juste is a bi-monthly series of evening discussions hosted by Community Justice Project.
+Inspired by the salons of the Harlem Renaissance, we are creating spaces for robust exchanges to spur the creativity that emerges from increased connectivity and understanding across different backgrounds.
+Each salon will touch on timely topics, centered around the stories of incredible Miami community leaders whose expertise and talents arise from their lived experiences as people directly impacted by social injustice.
+Owing to the popularity of the first iteration of the series sponsored by the Knight Foundation, we have elected to continue Salon Juste with the generous support of the Kenan Charitable Trust.